 Not only do you get to have epic views of the lake with the volcanoes in the background, but you also get to traverse several of the cute and sleepy Mayan towns (like Jaibalito or Tzununa) on your way from one point to the other.

-Overall, the Lower Mayan Trail is awesome and fairly easy to do for beginners or advanced hikers.
-The trail begins just left of the dock in Santa Cruz, right past the hotel and restaurant Arca de Noé.
+Overall, the Lower Mayan Trail is awesome and fairly easy for beginners or advanced hikers.
+It begins just left of the dock in Santa Cruz, right past the hotel and restaurant Arca de Noé.

 17. Swim at a Black Sand Beach